 A comprehensive data system for the blood supply chain must: (1) be created and implemented in a cost-effective manner; (2) be sustainable; (3) contain information from a maximum number of blood donor centers and institutions/individuals that utilize blood products; and (4) provide useful data to regulators, payers and other organizations and professionals throughout the blood community.
-For these reasons, we encourage HHS to include in the report to Congress a recommendation that policymakers use their statutory authority to establish, maintain and fund a system that captures and make available data on the blood supply chain.
+For these reasons, we encourage Congress to establish, maintain, and fund a system that captures and make available data on the blood supply chain.